marcliberatore/230-lab-assembly/README.md

 Next, find the assembly for `fibonacci`.
 With the help of `fibonacci.c`, answer the following questions on Gradescope:

-1. Where are the following values stored on the stack?
+1. Where are the following values stored on the stack frame for `fibonacci`?
 Please answer using the format `D(%ebp)`, where `D` specifies displacement offset.
   * `len`
   * `seq[0]`
   * `i`
 2. In a couple of sentences, explain what is the purpose of each of the following instructions.
 Please take note of the instruction offset (e.g., 121d) so that there is no confusion exactly which instruction you are asked to explain.
-If an instructions contain registers, you will also need to explain what integer values or corresponding C variables are stored in these registers.
+If an instruction contains registers, you will also need to explain what integer values or corresponding C variables are stored in these registers.
   * `121d:       c1 e0 02                shl    $0x2,%eax`
   * `1224:       e8 fc ff ff ff          call   1225 <fibonacci+0x16>`